nantrinh/postit_app_walkthrough/lesson_3/README.md

   - Links to edit posts
 - Display who created a post and when.
 - Edit the posts and comments controller to set the creator to the current user (instead of test user).
+## Add CRUD actions for users
+- Allow registration of a new user.
+  - Require a username and password.
+  - Username must be unique.
+  - Password must be at least 5 characters long.

 # Add authentication
 - Create a new column to store the password digest.
 It must be called `password_digest` to conform to Rails convention.